aniketsinha06/aniketsinha06/README.md

 #### 💬 Connect with me on <a href =  "https://www.linkedin.com/in/aniket-sinha">LinkedIn</a>
 #### 🔭 I’m currently working to implement new modules in my project - <a href =  "https://aniketsinha06.github.io/voice_assistant.html">Virtual Voice Assistant</a>
 #### 🌱 I’m working on a Data Science project - "Coronavirus Outbreak Prediction Using Machine Learning"
-#### 🌱 I’m working on a Computer Vision (ML) project -  "Face Mask Detection using Jetson Nano Interface"
+#### 🌱 I’m working to develop an AI Helper Chatbot for a startup Looper Room

 <!--
 **aniketsinha06/aniketsinha06** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.